-In the first two years Film Studies may be assessed by a combination of essay, assignment, class participation and presentation, while third and fourth years may be assessed by a combination of essay, assignment, project, class participation and presentation as well as a dissertation in the final year.
+In the first two years Film Studies may be assessed by a combination of essay, assignment, project, class participation and presentation, while third and fourth years may be assessed by a combination of essay, assignment, project, class participation and presentation, as well as a Capstone research project in the final year.

-The department of Film Studies has exchanges with the Freie Universität in Berlin and the Sorbonne Nouvelle in Paris.
-Students may also go abroad on arrangements organised by their other TSM subject areas, or to non-EU countries.
+The department of Film Studies has exchanges with the Freie Universität in Berlin, Rennes 2, and the Sorbonne Nouvelle in Paris.
 Students may go for one semester or a full academic year, and may go in second or third years.